Question Frequently Asked by Expectant Mothers Considering Adoption

 What if I’m not sure about adoption?

 Your counselor will help you explore your options so that you can make the best plan possible.
 About half of the women who contact this Adoption Center each year decide to parent their child, while the other half choose adoption.
-You’ll be informed of about your options and we’ll support your decisions.
+You’ll be informed of all of your options and we’ll support your decisions.

 My baby is due soon or is already born, and I have not made an adoption plan yet.
 What should I do?